bitinn/doc-sniff/README.md

 # Limits

-Whatwg spec has a much more thorough list for browser vendors, but on server-side, we are more interested in parsable documents, if you encounter a use case not covered by this algorithm, let us know on github issues.
+Whatwg spec has a much more thorough mime list for browser vendors, but on server-side, we are more interested in parsable documents, if you encounter a use case not covered by this algorithm, let us know at github issues.

-And obviously, any algorithm can be spoofed, so don't use it for validation, use it for mime sniffing only.
+Like any algorithm, this can be spoofed, so don't use it for validation, use it for mime sniffing only.

 # License